nicklalone/CIS---102---Getting-Started-with-Video-Game-Development/README.md

 # Welcome!

-This course is meant to help you cut your teeth in video game development using the PICO-8 Fantasy Console.
+This course is meant to help you get started in video game development.

+For the sake of all of our sanity, we will be using the PICO-8 Fantasy Console as I find that it helps bridge the gap between playing games and making games in useful, interesting ways.

 **Some useful links:** Will add and organize to these as I find them.
 **Technical Links**